CoreumFoundation/CoreDEX-API/README.md

 The data-aggregator is a single instance and is build such that it will, in case of a crash, restart where it left of before the crash, thus making certain the full history is present.

 The store (folder `/apps/store`) is an implementation against a MySQL database, which in the end is the suspected bottleneck for any scaling of the system.
-The store is connected with the API server and the data-aggregator through grpc, and can thus be replaced with a different store implementation if scaling would require this.
+The store is connected with the API server and the data-aggregator through grpc, and can thus be replaced with a different store implementation if scaling requires this.

 ## Installation and running of the CoreDEX API